vicky-playground/Sales_Bot/README.md

 python3.11 -m pip install hugchat python3.11 -m pip install sentence_transformers
 ```
+# Use Environment Variables in place of your API key
 Set your ‘OPENAI_API_KEY’ Environment Variable using bash.
 Run the following command in your terminal, replacing yourkey with your API key.
 ```
 echo "export OPENAI_API_KEY='yourkey'" >> ~/.bash_profile